Awards & Honors

 Following on the heels of Dr. Levine's revelation, researchers set to work on a vaccine that would prevent Rh disease symptoms in non-Rh-sensitized mothers and babies and treat those that appear in patients already immune-sensitized.
 An antibody vaccine introduced in the 1960s and now in common use has all but wiped out the disease in developed countries.
 Dr. Levine shared the 1946 Lasker Award with Dr. Landsteiner as well as John Mahoney of the United States Marine Hospital and Alexander Wiener of the New York Medical Examiner's Office.

 Born in Russia in 1900, Dr. Levine came to the United States at the age of eight.
 He earned his medical degree from Cornell University in 1923 and joined the Rockefeller Institute laboratory of Karl Landsteiner in 1925.
 From 1932 to 1935, he conducted research at the University of Wisconsin, Madison, after which he joined the Newark Beth Israel Medical Center.
 In 1944, Dr. Levine became director of the biological division of the Ortho Research Foundation, where founded a center for research on blood groups.
 Ortho was later renamed the Philip Levine Laboratories.
 He retired in 1965.
 Dr. Levine served as a president of the American Society of Human Genetics, and was a member of the National Academy of Sciences and an elected fellow of the Royal College of Physicians in London.
-In 1969 the American Society of Clinical Pathologists established an award for clinical research in Dr. Levine's name.
+In 1969 the American Society for Clinical Pathologists established an award for clinical research in Dr. Levine's name.
 Dr. Levine died in 1987.